malikzadegulshan/karabakh-atlas/README.md

 (kba) quit
 ```

-## Tests
+### Tests

 ```bash
 python3 -m unittest discover tests
 ```

-## Notes on API keys / secrets
+### Notes on API keys / secrets

 This backend does not itself require any third-party API key.
-If your
+If the
 frontend uses a map-tile provider that needs one (Mapbox, etc.), keep
 that key in the frontend's own environment configuration — never commit
 it to this repository.

+## Roadmap

+- [ ] Frontend map UI consuming this API
+- [ ] Agree on and populate the actual region/city dataset
+- [ ] Decide on hosting/deployment for both API and frontend
+- [ ] Optional: authentication for editing data, image uploads,
+      region boundary (GeoJSON) support